Picture

 Assessing Student Behavior

 These applications allow users to give students badges or awards for specified achievements.
 You can use them to reinforce positive behaviors and/or other accomplishments.
-See examples to the left from Mike Graham.

 • Class Dojo